jslefche/sem_book/docs/02-Global_estimation.md

   $$a + 2 = 8$$
   $$a = 8 - 2 = 6$$

 Thus we have arrived at a single solution for $a$ and $b$.
 We call this system of equations *just identified* since we have just enough information to solve for the unknowns.

 Finally, consider a third equation:

   $$2a - 4 = 4b$$

 We now have more pieces of known information than unknowns, since we have already arrived at a solution for both $a$ and $b$ based on the previous two equations.
 In this case, we call the system of the equations *overidentified* because we have more information than is necessary to arrive at unique solutions for our unknown variables.
-This is the desireable state, because that extra information can be used, for example, to derive additional estimates of model fit.
+This is the desireable state, because that extra information can be used to provide additional insight.

 You may alternately hear models referred to as *saturated*.
 Such a model would be *just identified*; an *unsaturated* model would be *overidentified* and and an *oversaturated* model would be *underidentified*.